 How long does alcohol stay in your system?

+Here’s an article from a team of Long Island Divorce Lawyers.
 A period of drinking can normally last for one hour or more.
 Sometimes, it may go on for several hours.
 Alcohol does not require much digestion but of course it has to pass through the digestive system.
 After the consumption of alcohol, 20 percent of it goes into the blood vessels directly from where the blood carries it to the brain and the body.
 The remaining percentage enters the blood after getting absorbed by the small intestine.
 If the individual has taken food before the consumption of alcohol, the process slows down.
 This means that it takes longer for an individual to get intoxicated with food in the stomach and intestine.

 Once alcohol enters the bloodstream, it is taken to the liver for metabolization.
 People get intoxicated at different rates and from different amounts of alcohol but the rate of metabolization is the same for all normal healthy individuals irrespective of their gender, race or weight.

 Besides, there are other factors that determine the time alcohol takes to leave the human system.
 These factors include:

 - The rate at which alcohol is consumed

 - The amount of food consumed before or during the consumption of alcohol

 - The amount of fat content the food had